Decompollaborate/rabbitizer/README.md

 - Some workarounds for some specific compilers/assemblers:
   - `SN64`:
     - `div`/`divu` fix: tweaks a bit the produced `div`, `divu` and `break` instructions.
-- (Experimental) N64 RSP disassembly support.
+- N64 RSP instruction decoding support.
-  - NOTE: This mode has not been tested to even be assemblable.
+  - RSP decoding has been tested to build back to matching assemblies with [armips](https://github.com/Kingcom/armips/).